-The show follows Vanessa Van Helsing, alongside the former Marine and the doctor who protect her, as she becomes the leader of a force against the vamps.
+The show follows Vanessa Van Helsing, alongside the former Marine and the doctor who protects her, as she becomes the leader of a force against the vamps.

 If you’ve seen the 2013 movie of the same name, then you already know that the Snowpiercer series is going to knock it out of the park as well.

 Bong Joon-ho, the amazing director, and writer of the original movie, has been retained as an executive producer for the TNT series that premiered in the spring of 2020.

 Snowpiercer is set seven years after a horrible climate experiment-gone-wrong ushers in a new ice age, where the humans that remain are forced to co-exist on a gigantic train that circles the frozen globe on a never-ending loop – with each orbit representing one year.